MLY2019/w251/hw7/Answers to questions.md

 It achieved reasonable accuracy in my expirial tests although when the object is moving the accuracy drops significantly.
 I probably will not use this solution to develop a robust, production-grade system.

 #### What framerate does this method achieve on the Jetson?
 Where is the bottleneck?
+The FPS is 8 from my several tests.
+The bottleneck is running the network on image.

 #### Which is a better quality detector: the OpenCV or yours?
 Mine is better.